What’s the Difference Between a Part-Time vs. Full-Time MBA?

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

 - A part-time MBA program offers more flexibility for working students.

 - Students who enroll in a full-time MBA program tend to have more academic options.

 - The average MBA student has 5-6 years of professional experience.

-Earning a master of business administration (MBA) can open new career opportunities, lead to higher salaries, and allow you to specialize in a specific business area.
+Earning an MBA online can open new career opportunities, lead to higher salaries, and allow you to specialize in a specific business area.
 Additionally, PayScale reports that MBA graduates earn an average salary of almost $90,000 per year.

 As the economy has struggled amid the pandemic, many students have considered the benefits of returning to school and earning an MBA.
 In a recent survey, almost 80% of online MBA, master of finance, and master's in management programs reported receiving an increased number of applications compared to the previous year.
 Students seeking an MBA can choose from many degree paths, with most schools offering full-time and part-time options.

 An MBA program covers advanced business administration concepts, such as strategic planning, business analytics, and accounting.
 Students can also tailor their degree to their career path by choosing concentrations in crucial business functions.
 Concentration options include human resources, marketing, and leadership.
 Earning an MBA can prepare you for leadership positions and boost your salary.